VA Re-Authorization For Acupuncture

 Frequency & Continuity of Care

 2. Some Veterans only need one course of treatment, however many need more than one course.
-Make sure you do not have a big break between your Initial Authorization and your Re-Authorization or your pains may come back and make your life less functional.
+Make sure you do not have a big break in Acupuncture Treatments, or your pains may come back and make your life less functional.

 Process for Veterans to Obtain Re-Authorization

-1. Contact your PCM/PCP, thru MyHealtheVet or in person, no later than 2 weeks after starting your acupuncture.
-If the VA requests an RFS, let the front desk know. https://www.myhealth.va.gov/
+1. Contact your PCM/PCP, thru MyHealtheVet or in person, no later than 2 weeks after starting your acupuncture. https://www.va.gov/health-care/manage-health/

 2. Tell your provider the following: